 - military members involved in training exercises

-Your doctor will ask about your medical history to find out if your symptoms are caused by overhydration or another condition.
-The doctor will also perform a physical examination, and they may order blood and urine tests.
+A doctor will ask about your medical history to determine if your symptoms are caused by water toxicity, hyponatremia, or another condition.

 - cutting back on your fluid intake